-Although the entire U.S. health care system is undergoing many changes as a result of the Affordable Care Act (ACA), Adobe has taken steps to manage costs while still providing comprehensive coverage.
-The most important thing for you to know is that Adobe's medical plans already meet all the legal requirements under the ACA.
+Although the entire U.S. health care system has undergone many changes as a result of the Affordable Care Act (ACA), Adobe has taken steps to manage costs while still providing comprehensive coverage.
+The most important thing for you to know is that Adobe's medical plans meet all the legal requirements under the ACA.
 You don't need to take any action outside of usual benefits enrollment activities if you are eligible for Adobe benefits [PDF].

 Form 1095—What you need to know

 The Form 1095 proves to the IRS that you had health insurance every month of the previous year.
 If you had medical coverage from Adobe for all twelve months of the prior year, your Adobe Form 1095 will indicate it.
 If you had medical coverage through Adobe for only part of the year (e.g., you were hired in the middle of the year), your Adobe Form 1095 will indicate the specific months you were covered, and you’d expect to receive another Form 1095 from your previous employer (if applicable) for the other months.
 If you were covered under someone else’s plan, like your spouse’s, then you’d be listed on their Form 1095.

 There are two types of the Form 1095 that may impact you.
 All employees will get the Form 1095-C. If you’re enrolled in a fully-insured plan like the Kaiser plan, you’ll also receive a Form 1095-B. To view your Form 1095, log on to the Adobe benefits enrollment site, select My Profile > Employee File, then click on the Form 1095 link.
 You may print or download your available forms at any time from this site.

 When you receive your form(s), check them for accuracy (pay special attention to the names, addresses and Social Security numbers for all individuals covered under your health care plans) and then hold onto them.